Lewis Ferry Moody: Biography

 He was born on 5 January 1880.

 Lewis F. Moody as professor of fluid mechanics and machine design taught at Princeton University starting in 1930.
 He co-wrote the book Fifty Years’ Progress in Hydraulics with fellow engineer Blake R. Van Leer.

 He married Eleanor Greene.
 His wife died in 1937.
 His daughter, Eleanor Lowry Moody, married in 1944.
 He was awarded the Elliott Cresson Medal in 1945.

-He was awarded an Honorary Membership of the American Society of Mechanical Engineers (ASME) in 1951.
+He was elected an Honorary Member of the American Society of Mechanical Engineers (ASME) in 1951.

 He died on 18 April 1953.

 Legacy

 Five years after his death, ASME created an Award to his honours: The Lewis F. Moody award, which is awarded for outstanding original papers useful to the practice of mechanical engineering by the Fluids Engineering Division (FED).